A Novel About Human Destiny

-A novel about human destiny is an epic magic realist novel by the Ukrainian writer Emma Andijewska written by the author from 1970 to 1980 and first published in 1982.
+A Novel About Human Destiny is an epic magic realist novel by the Ukrainian writer Emma Andijewska written by the author from 1970 to 1980 and first published in 1982.
 The novel tells the stories of the lives of Ukrainians who found themselves in emigration.
-The work is distinguished by having over 500 characters and the length of the sentences, which reach several pages.
+The work is distinguished by having over 500 characters and by the length of its sentences, which reach several pages.

-The original style and extraordinary plot of the novel were remarked and studied by George Shevelov, Danylo Husar Struk and Ivan Fizer.
+The style and plot of the novel were remarked and studied by George Shevelov, Danylo Husar Struk and Ivan Fizer.
 The novel was published twice: in 1982 by the Munich publishing house "Suchasnist" and in 1992 by the Kyiv publishing house "Oriy".

 In 1984, Emma Andijewska received the Antonovych prize for this novel.
 The novel was included in the list of 100 notable Ukrainian literary works compiled by PEN Ukraine.

 Particularities of the novel

 The novel describes the events that took place in Ukraine and among the Ukrainian diaspora in different countries of the world.
 Historical figures known among the Ukrainian diaspora are often mentioned in the novel.
 Among others, these include: Vasyl Barka, Josyf Slipyj, Jacques Hnizdovsky, Gregor Kruk, Bohdan Stashynsky, Yosyp Hirniak, Ivanka Vynnykiv, Maria Dolnytska, Volodymyr Kubijovyč and his wife Daria Siyak, Valentyn Moroz and Catherine Desnitski.

 The novel is set in multiple places all over the world: Munich, New York, New Zealand, Pennsylvania, Khust, Prague, Rome, etc. Despite this international setting almost all characters are Ukrainians with few exceptions.

 Many characters of the book possess supernatural abilities.
 Such is Dzindra, an immortal cossack-kharakternyk and the author of the theory of mirrors, thanks to which one can pass through walls.
 The homeless inventor Ivan Bezruchko also has a special status in the novel.
 He appears to intervene in the fate of the characters as a higher power.
 Similar to the characters of Castaneda's novels, Bezruchko also hides his past.
 Bezruchko never leaves his stork-goose, Juno, who can speak Latin and swallow snakes.
 Among protagonists of the novel are further mythological characters such as Viktor Platonovych Kentavr (centaur), who is a patriot of Ukraine, a small sphinx and Neptune.
 There are several alchemists in the novel, one of whom resurrects the character Yevhen Poshelyuzhny.
 Some heroes can walk through walls, ride lightning, and see the future.

 In addition to various transformations and visions, the characters use some magical items, some of which are described in detail: